flutter/flutter/engine/src/flutter/docs/Crashes.md

 ## Symbolicating stack traces for engine crashes

+iOS app archives produced using Flutter 3.24 or later embed engine debugging symbols and thus crashes are symbolicated by default.

-The easiest way to symbolicate stack traces for Android and iOS is running the [dart_ci symbolizer locally](https://github.com/dart-lang/dart_ci/blob/main/github-label-notifier/symbolizer/README.md#using-this-locally).
+The easiest way to symbolicate stack traces for Android and older iOS apps is to run the [dart_ci symbolizer locally](https://github.com/dart-lang/dart_ci/blob/main/github-label-notifier/symbolizer/README.md#using-this-locally).
 If that is not an option, the steps below explain how to do it manually.

 ### Android